farkaskid/chatserver/README.md

 # chatserver
 A simple chat-server implemented using raw tcp sockets.
+This is a working prototype/POC for experimental purposes.

 It reuses the same socket that was created during the clients registration throughout a single session hence providing real-time pushes from the server.